SkySchermer/uweclang/Python Tutorial.md

 [0, 8, 6, 4, 2]
 ```

 Slices work on tuples in the same manner.
-Not that slice is inclusive on the start index, but exclusive on the end index.
-(This is to ensure the number of elements selected is equal to the difference `end - start`.)
+Note that the slice is inclusive on the start index, but exclusive on the end index.
+This is to ensure the number of elements selected is equal to the difference `end - start`.

 ### Dictionaries